symbol/symbol-docs/source/server.rst

 As a blockchain platform, NEM relies on a decentralized network of nodes to provide a powerful, stable, and secure platform for Smart Asset transactions.

+These nodes are deployed using |catapult-server| software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running for more than 4 years.

 Through its multi-tier architecture, it is possible to isolate the peer-to-peer network and implement better API integration flows with the proposed REST API layer.

 Also, Catapult offers private networks the ability to add their own transaction types by developing **plugins** for the catapult-server nodes.

-|catapult-server| is a C++ rewrite of the previous Java-written NEM distributed ledger that has been running for more than 4 years.

 ************
 Installation